-Targeting a future generation free from female genital mutilation: an awareness impacting observational study in central Tanzania
+Targeting a future generation free from female genital mutilation: a mixed-methods quasi-experimental study of an awareness intervention in central Tanzania

 Read the full article See related articles